 Claire Harris – Literary Agent

 Claire is acquiring both fiction and non-fiction projects for adults.
 She’s actively seeking projects that shine a spotlight on people, places, and events that are often overlooked or not given the attention they deserve.
-In fiction, she’s looking for adult rom-coms, contemporary fiction, psychological thrillers, select horror, and cozy mysteries—all for millennial audiences, specifically.
-Claire is happiest when reading manuscripts with unexpected endings or new twists on classic genre tropes.
-For non-fiction, Claire is seeking a range of projects, including lifestyle guides, pop culture celebrations, pop psychology, cultural criticism, humor, true crime, essay collections, and illustrated books for adults.
+In fiction, she’s looking for horror, standalone psychological thrillers, mysteries, rom-coms, and contemporary fiction.
+She’s looking for diverse characters and creators, stories that twist and subvert classic tropes, and strong female leads.
+She likes friendship stories, revenge stories, and sharp voices across all genres.
+She has a soft spot for stories that have a tie to the Midwest, but she’s also interested in small town settings in other areas.
+In non-fiction, she’s primarily looking for cultural criticism, true crime, essay collections, pop culture, lifestyle guides, and pop psychology projects.
+She loves books that present an untold perspective or bring a fresh take to a well-loved topic.
+She’s looking for strong voices, regardless of tone.
+You can find her wish list in more detail here.
 If you would like to send a query to Claire, please review our submission guidelines below.
+Please title your submission email “ATTN: Claire Harris / PROJECT TITLE / GENRE / CREATOR NAME”.
 If you would like to learn more about her, please click or tap here.

 Cecilia Lyra – Literary Agent